Planned Parenthood of Columbia/Willamette v. American Coalition of Life Activists: Impact

-The ACLA attempted to appeal the Ninth Circuit decision to the Supreme Court of the United States twice, and both requests were rejected.
-The ruling was criticized in some quarters, as it was possibly influenced by post-September 11 fear about terroristic threats and could even prevent the media from discussing such threats.
-Others warned that while abortion doctors should not have to live under constant threat, the ruling could restrict many other types of political speech by conflating innuendo with true threats, while the ruling may have also expanded the "reasonable person" standard without sufficient support.
+The ACLA attempted to appeal the Ninth Circuit decision to the U.S. Supreme Court twice, and both requests were rejected.
+The Ninth Circuit ruling was criticized in some quarters, as it was possibly influenced by post-September 11 fear about terroristic threats and could even prevent the media from discussing such threats.
+Others warned that while abortion doctors should not have to live under constant threat, the ruling could restrict many other types of political speech by conflating hyberbole and innuendo with true threats, while the ruling may have also expanded the "reasonable person" standard without sufficient support.